-As noted within the Bulletin, the top things a business can do is to implement procedures such as dual control to initiate ACH payments, ensure anti-virus security software for all computers and laptops are upto-date, restrict functions for computers and laptops (such as general WEB browsing, social networking, etc.), monitor and reconcile accounts daily and utilize alerts to detect unusual activity.
+- Use dual control to initiate ACH payments. - Ensure anti-virus security software for all computers and laptops are up to date. - Restrict functions for computers and laptops (such as general WEB browsing, social networking, etc.). - Monitor and reconcile accounts daily and utilize alerts to detect unusual activity.